 Did you graduate from a French Immersion program or study French in High School?
 Have you lived in a French environment?
 If so, you may want to consider the French modules of the PDP.

-The French module focuses on issues specific to teaching in French and prepares student teachers to teach Core French, French Immersion or Programme Francophone at the elementary or secondary level.
+The French modules focus on issues specific to teaching in French and prepare student teachers to teach Core French, French Immersion or Programme Francophone at the elementary or secondary level.

-The French PDP module and the French Community Module both nurture a strong connection to the Francophone and Francophile communities.
+The Burnaby French module and the French Community module both nurture a strong connection to the Francophone and Francophile communities.

 School experiences and practica will take place throughout the Lower Mainland.

-Student teachers who participate in the French module may also be eligible for bursaries of up to $1,000 each.
+Student teachers who participate in either French module may also be eligible for bursaries of up to $1,000 each.